Posted on 11 May 2011 16:32

 However, if you want to be able to stick to it, there must be some reward.
 I do not mean an intangible and hard to imagine award to be patiently cultivated for years to come.
 I mean some immediate reward.
 This is the reason that such a strategy can backfire.
 So, knowing that exercise of any kind can have immediate benefits does not mean we can make exercise a habit and make a lasting change in our life.
 Acute benefits are, of course, temporary!

-As I have always recommended in the past, instead of making it your goal something vague like get moving, start exercising, get in shape, etc. try to think of something you would like to be better at.
+As I have always recommended in the past, instead of making your goal something vague like get moving, start exercising, get in shape, etc. try to think of something you would like to be better at.
 Set a performance related goal.
 It can be any number of things.
 Now, don't set unrealistic goals!
 Such as "win a marathon, or even "run a marathon!"
-Set easily achieved and personal goals like being able to run a mile, perform 5 pullups in a row, do a set of 10 pushups.
+Set easily achieved and personal goals like being able to run a mile, perform 5 pullups in a row, or do a set of 10 pushups.
 Maybe you'd like to be a better swimmer?
 Hey, perhaps you'd just like to see if you can improve your back pain (yes, quite random movement can often improve back pain a lot).
 You catch my drift.
 Even though you may start by the seat of your pants once you start to see some results your motivation to both organize your exercise and keep doing it will grow.

 The message here is that you do not have to sign over your first-born to the training Gods to see benefit from exercise.
 It is okay to "just do something".
 The trick is coming at it with an attitude that works.